-If you’re planning to serve dishes that have bones, make sure that they are kept on plates and disposed of quickly.
-If you have a kids’ table that’s lower to the floor, make sure your dog is not able to sneak bones off of plates when kids aren’t looking.
+If you’re planning to serve dishes that have bones, make sure to keep them on plates and dispose of them quickly.
+If you have a kids’ table that’s lower to the floor, make sure your dog can’t sneak bones off of plates when kids aren’t looking.

 Cooked bones can splinter into sharp pieces that cause internal damage, and these bones are dangerous choking hazards.

 “While it’s fine to give your dog table scraps when it comes to most vegetables or proteins, you don’t want to give them a bone of any sort, which could splinter or get lodged in their throat,” says Dr. Bernal.